SamuelWorld20/alx-system_engineering-devops/0x02-shell_redirections/README.md

 - Task 16: This script display lines containing the pattern “root” and 3 lines after them in the file /etc/passwd.
 - Task 17: This script display all the lines in the file /etc/passwd that do not contain the pattern “bin”.
 - Task 18: This script display all lines of the file /etc/ssh/sshd_config starting with a letter.
+- Task 19: This script replace all characters A and c from input to Z and e respectively.